Gentrification and Nationalism

 David Deutsch's Short History of Israel is approximately the version of the story I was taught as a child.

-The book Jerusalem 1913 by Amy Dockser Marcus and Martyr Made's podcast Fear & Loathing in the new Jerusalem provide some helpful additional context.
+The book Jerusalem 1913 by Amy Dockser Marcus and Martyr Made's podcast Fear & Loathing in the new Jerusalem provided me some helpful additional context, and Benny Morris’s Righteous Victims is on my reading list.

 Leave a Reply